Africa-AI-Engineers/SpeechEnabledChatApp/README.md

 ### Step 2 - Launch the app

 Launch the app as two separate browser tabs.
-For best results, choose two different browsers ( ex, Chrome and FIrefox) for this.
+For best results, choose two different browsers ( ex, Chrome and Firefox) for this.

     http://localhost:8000/index.html